-Registration went smooth.
+Registration went smoothly.
 This year the timing chip was on a comfortable Velcro strap worn around the ankle.
-Hopefully it worked as well as it fit.
+Hopefully, it worked as well as it fit.

 The course wasn’t quite the same as last year.
-This year it featured two turns of180 degrees which was a little hairy given the family nature of the cyclists.
+This year it featured two turns of 180º which was a little hairy given the family nature of the cyclists.

 At the end of the day I averaged 19.5 mph when moving, that is, when I’m not walking back to find my Garmin.
 And I got the “gold” medal for completing 8 laps within the 3.5 hour time window.